universalbit-dev/gekko-m4-globular-cluster/README.md

 There are no easy gains

 ###### Custom Strategy: INVERTER
-This strategy intended as "low freq trade", essentially do nothing in down trend. sells in the event of a sudden rise or an uptrend period.
+This strategy intended as "low freq trade",buy-sell in the event of a sudden rise or an uptrend period.

 ### Resources:
 * [Documentation](https://gekko.wizb.it/docs/installation/installing_gekko.html)